 If the DCHUVen value exists, that means you are running an NVIDIA DCH driver.

-Now that you have confirmed that the NVIDIA DCH graphics driver is present on your computer, you can follow the steps below to completely uninstall it before you can proceed with the recommended solution to avoid the error from occurring.
+Now that you have confirmed that the NVIDIA DCH graphics driver and not the standard driver is present on your computer, you can follow the steps below to completely uninstall the DCH driver (otherwise skip this procedure) before you can proceed with the recommended solution to avoid the error from occurring.

 If you uninstall the NVIDIA GeForce driver normally, it won’t be gone from the system until you reboot your computer.
 However, Windows Update will start immediately after reboot and reinstall the DCH driver that you just uninstalled.